STRATEGY FOCUS

 PROCESS

 - Direct students to identify a challenge they are having – a problem or unanswered question about the content and assign them to groups of 3 or 4.
-Select one person to present his/her challenge or questions to the group.
+Select one person to present their challenge or questions to the group.

 - Explain that each student, one at a time, will take a turn at helping the presenter think through the problem by paraphrasing and then posing clarifying and probing questions.